Hedius/xVotemap/README.md

 ## Features
 * All features of the original xVoteMap
 * Disable votemap for spectators.
 (New setting)
+* Log vote results to EventLogger
+* Integrates interfaces to fetch the vote status from other plugins

 # Credits
 Credits for the previous versions of this plugin: onegrizzlybeer/grizzlybeer, Hexacanon EG modification, Hand of Shadow, <= 1.3.1 by aether